FactomProject/factom-docs/cli/includes/_install ff.md

 ![Installer Step 2](/images/wallet_007.png)

-The installer will prompt for your username and password, you need to have Admin privileges on the Mac (means you need to be able to install applications on your Mac).
+The installer will prompt for your username and password; you need to have Admin privileges on the Mac (means you need to be able to install applications on your Mac).

 Enter your username and password then click Install Software.